Killing of Ramapiram Kannickaisparry: Sentencing verdict

 On 24 June 1996, the trial judge Lai Kew Chai delivered his verdict.

 In his judgement, Justice Lai stated he did not believe Nadasan's defence of using more than one hour to repair the van, and disbelieved that his van would coincidentally break down at another place at the time of murder.
 He stated that despite the flawed points, the prosecution's evidence was more persuasive than the defence in proving Nadasan guilty of murder rather than not guilty.
 The judge stated that with the DNA tests and forensic examination of the tyre marks, as well as the probable motive Nadasan had to cause Ramapiram's death, he concluded the prosecution had proven its case beyond a reasonable doubt and thus found 40-year-old Nadasan Chandra Secharan guilty of the murder of 39-year-old Ramapiram Kannickaisparry.

 In accordance to Singapore law, Justice Lai imposed the death penalty on Nadasan after his conviction, since all degrees of murder offences in Singapore back then carried the mandatory punishment of death (up until 2013 when life imprisonment was introduced as Singapore's lowest penalty for murder offences with no intention to kill).

 According to Subhas Anandan, he was disappointed with the verdict and Nadasan's family were emotionally distraught at the verdict of death.
 Nadasan also expressed his intention to appeal against the murder conviction.
 The aftermath of Nadasan's trial also led to Singapore deciding to adopt better technology to help facilitate better-quality forensic and DNA examinations.

+A March 1998 article from the national newspaper The Straits Times revealed that the total cost of Nadasan's trial amounted to S$100,000.